-About Caramel Corn
+About Caramel Popcorn

 Caramel popcorn originated in the late 1800s with Cracker Jack being one of the first companies to produce it.
 Basically, it is popcorn coated in caramel with either sugar or molasses as the base.
 Today, several companies produce and sell caramel popcorn, and some even add nuts like almonds, pecans, or peanuts to their popcorn blends.
 Some may include dark or light corn syrup or brown sugar as well.
-Some companies have even ventured to create sweet and spicy combinations by adding spice to caramel corn in the form of chili or sriracha.
+Some companies have even ventured to create sweet and spicy combinations by adding spice to caramel popcorn in the form of chili or sriracha.

-How to Make Homemade Caramel Corn
+How to Make Homemade Caramel Popcorn

 Cooking the Popcorn